idaholab/moose/docs/content/documentation/interfaces/SetupInterface.md

 !listing test/include/base/MooseTestAppTypes.h

 This new global must be defined, which occurs in the corresponding source file.
-When defining the new flags both a name and integer must be assigned to the flag.
+When defining the new flags with a name and optionally an integer value.

 !listing test/src/base/MooseTestAppTypes.C